 Tibialis anterior tendinopathy symptoms

-The tibialis anterior muscle is the large muscle that runs down the outside of the shin and connects to the foot via a tendon which passes across the front of the ankle and attaches to the inside of the foot.
-The tendon can be felt at the front of the ankle, especially when the muscle contracts to lift up (known as dorsiflexion) and inwards (inversion).
+The tibialis anterior muscle is the large muscle that runs down the outside of the shin.
+It connects to the foot via a tendon which passes across the front of the ankle and attaches to the inside of the foot.
+The tendon can be felt at the front of the ankle, especially when the tibialis anterior muscle contracts.

-Inflammation of the tendon itself or the tibialis anterior tendon sheath that surrounds the tendon can arise through overuse particularly through running on hard surfaces or in racket sports where you have to change direction frequently.
 Tendinopathy is probably a more accurate term that tendonitis, particularly in long-term, chronic injuries.
-Tendinopathy describes degeneration of the tendon which is likely to occur through repetitive stress over time, whereas tendonitis is acute inflammation.
+Tendinopathy describes degeneration of the tendon, which is likely to occur through repetitive stress over time, whereas tendonitis is acute, sudden onset inflammation.

 Treatment for tibialis anterior tendinopathy